Saturday, May 10, 2025 bulletin

 Leader: We have not fully accepted your love for us.
 We have not loved our neighbors as ourselves.

 All: We repent before each other and before you, our loving God.
-Please help us loosen our grip on what we have and challenge the selfishness of our society with open hands so we may better share your peace in your world, rejoicing in your name.
+Please help us open our hearts to your love.
+Help us fully live in the love you showed us in Jesus’ death and resurrection so we may better share your peace in your world, rejoicing in your name.
 Amen.

 Leader: Now hear these words of assurance: God tells us that we are created in God’s image.
 God created us for relationship with God and each other.
 In this, we know that God will never break our relationship.
 God’s steadfast love endures forever.